Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Abstract

 \section{Abstract}

-If the \ps-based Sudarshan-Glauber distribution, $P_{\state}$, has negative values the quantum state,~$\state$, it describes is nonclassical.
+If the \ps-based Glauber-Sudarshan distribution, $P_{\state}$, has negative values the quantum state,~$\state$, it describes is nonclassical.
 Due to $P$'s singular behaviour this simple criterion is impractical to use.
 Recent work [Bohmann and Agudelo, Phys.
 Rev. Lett.
-124, 133601 (2020)] presented a general, sensitive, and noise-tolerant certification functional,~$\xi_{P}$, for the detection of non-classical behaviour of quantum states $P_{\state}$.
-There, it was shown that when this functional takes on negative values somewhere in \ps,~$\xi_{P}(x,p) < 0$, this is \emph{sufficient} to certify the nonclassicality of a state.
+124, 133601 (2020)] presented a general, sensitive, and noise-tolerant certification functional,~$\xi[P]$, for the detection of non-classical behaviour of quantum states $P_{\state}$.
+There, it was shown that when this functional takes on negative values somewhere in \ps,~$\xi[P](x,p) < 0$, this is \emph{sufficient} to certify the nonclassicality of a state.
 Here we give examples where this certification fails.
-We investigate states which are known to be nonclassical but the certification functions is positive $\xi(x,p) \geq 0$ everywhere in \ps.
+We investigate states which are known to be nonclassical but the certification functions is non-negative, $\xi(x,p) \geq 0$, everywhere in \ps.
 We generalize $\xi$ giving it an appealing form which allows for improved certification.
-This way we generate the best family of certification functions available so far.
-Yet, they also fail for very weakly nonclassical states, in other words, the question how to faithfully certify quantumness remains an open question.
+This way we generate a more sensitive family of certification functions.
+Yet, also these fail for very weakly nonclassical states, the question how to faithfully certify quantumness remains an open question.